South Shore Plaza: Effects of Macy's conversions

-Redevelopment
+2010 expansion and renovation

 A redevelopment opened on the former site of Jordan Marsh on March 26, 2010.
 The center now holds 2165000 sqft, making it New England's largest mall, and includes a newly constructed three-level, 150000 sqft Nordstrom, though the Jordan Marsh building was four stories.
 Simon Property Group announced on May 12, 2009, that they were in negotiations with the town of Braintree and Target to include a Target store on the lowest level of the 3 level mall addition.
 Its grand opening was on October 10, 2010.
 Numerous high-end retailers have joined the mall in the Nordstrom wing, including Sur La Table, Vera Bradley, and Sephora.
 The mall also received new carpeting, wall decor, food court seating/televisions, and signage as part of the renovations.
 The parking deck bridges that once connected to Jordan Marsh have now been restored.

+Present-day developments

-In 2017, the Irish clothing retailer, Primark, opened in the former top level of Sears.
+In 2017, Irish clothing retailer, Primark, opened in the former top level of Sears.

-On August 27, 2020, Lord & Taylor announced it would shutter it's brick-and-mortar fleet after modernizing into a digital collective department store.
+On August 27, 2020, Lord & Taylor announced the closure of all of its stores, as a result of the economic impact of the COVID-19 pandemic.

+Nordstrom closed on March 8, 2025.
+Dick's House of Sport is set to open in the former Nordstrom space by 2026.

 List of anchor stores

 Incidents

 On July 3, 2020, a gunman fired six shots in the mall, injuring a 15-year-old girl.
 The gunman was sentenced to eight years in prison followed by three years of probation.

 On January 22, 2022, one man shot another during a confrontation in Forever 21.
-Two days later, it was announced that the victim, 26-year old Dijoun C. Beasley from Dorchester, Massachusetts, had passed away due to his injuries after being taken to Boston Medical Center for treatment.
+Two days later, it was announced that the victim, 26-year-old Dijoun C. Beasley from Dorchester, Massachusetts, had died due to his injuries after being taken to Boston Medical Center for treatment.
 Following the shooting, police also stated that the killing was gang-related.

+On August 18, 2022, a reportedly confused elderly woman drove her car directly into the second story promenade of the mall across a bridge from the parking garage.
+No injuries were reported.